cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 // Key techniques for non-editable exposed dropdown menus:
 // 1.
 Wrap the entire dropdown menu ensemble in an ExposedDropdownMenuBox.
 // 2.
-Use Modifier.menuAnchor() to link the TextField to the ExposedDropdownMenuBox.
+Use Modifier.menuAnchor(MenuAnchorType.PrimaryNotEditable) to link the TextField to the
+//    ExposedDropdownMenuBox with correct semantics.
 // 3.
 Use readOnly = true and onValueChange = {} to prevent editing.
 // 4.
 Label the TextField.
 // 5.
 Set trailingIcon to visually indicate the collapsed/expanded state.